hoduchieu01/Computer-Science-Handbook/CareerTips/BuildingYourPersonalBrand.md

 ![image](https://user-images.githubusercontent.com/23649434/109392499-ab6f8a80-795f-11eb-9ee2-d547851d6eb2.png)

-## Identifying your strengths & values and Writing a personal brand statement
+## Identifying your strengths & values and writing a personal brand statement

 In order to identify your strengths and values, you have to spend time collecting information to understand how they influence your work.
 You can use these steps as a guide: